codingseb/Avalonia.EventSetter/README.md

 # Avalonia.EventSetter

 | :warning: Not working anymore from version 11 of Avalonia as needed Avalonia interfaces and base classes are now internal.
+As an alternative, you can try [Avalonia Behaviors](https://github.com/AvaloniaUI/Avalonia.Xaml.Behaviors)
 | --- |

 As AvaloniaUI for now do not have an `EventSetter` like in WPF in styles.
 This package try to replicate the way `EventSetter` of WPF work in AvaloniaUI.